 If you do not satisfy the 85 year rule when you start to receive your pension, and would not have satisfied the rule if you had remained in the Scheme until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

-How do I know if I will satisfy the 85year rule?
+How do I know if I will satisfy the 85-year rule?

 The rule is satisfied if your membership (as defined below) and age (each in whole years) adds up to 85.

-Membership that counts in working out the 85year rule
+Membership that counts in working out the 85-year rule:

-the number of years that you have been a LGPS member as a councillor or elected mayor
+the number of years that you have been a L G P S member as a councillor or elected mayor

+plus, for deferred benefits, the period between the date of leaving and the date benefits are bought into payment

+Membership that does not count in working out the 85-year rule

-plus, for deferred benefits, the period between the date of leaving and the date benefits are bought into payment, but excluding any membership in respect of which you are already in receipt of a Local Government pension, or in respect of which you hold an earlier Local Government deferred pension which relates to an earlier period of membership of the Scheme as a councillor or elected mayor, or in respect of any other earlier period of membership of the Scheme as a councillor or elected mayor which has not been aggregated with your current period of membership.
+any membership in respect of which you are already in receipt of a Local Government pension

+membership in respect of which you hold a Local Government deferred pension which relates to an earlier period of membership of the Scheme as a councillor or elected mayor

+membership in respect of any other earlier period of membership of the Scheme as a councillor or elected mayor which has not been aggregated with your current period of membership.

 SERPS (State Earnings Related Pension Scheme)

-This is the extra earningsrelated part of the state pension that employed people could earn up to 5 April 2002.
-LGPS members were automatically contracted out of SERPS, and most paid lower national insurance contributions as a result.
+This is the extra earnings-related part of the state pension that employed people could earn up to 5 April 2002.
+L G P S members were automatically contracted out of SERPS, and most paid lower national insurance contributions as a result.
 SERPS was replaced by the State Second Pension (S2P) from 6 April 2002 which, in turn, was replaced by the single tier State Pension from 6 April 2016.

 State Pension Age